Visual arts in Israel: Art movements

 Safed's Artists Quarter was not united by a common ideology, however there was a clear bastion of the Ecole de Paris artists who in Safed.
 Thus an art syle reminiscent of the Jewish Expressionism of Soutine, Kikoine and Pascin is evident.
-Safed was also the home of artists such as Sionna Tagger and Moshe Ziffer who did not pertain to the art movement.
-Several painters of the Ofakim Hadashim movement painted and work in Safed, including Castel, Stematsky, Streichman and others.
+Safed was also the home of artists such as Alexander Bogen, Sionna Tagger and Moshe Ziffer who did not pertain to the art movement.
+Several painters of the Ofakim Hadashim movement painted and work in Safed, including Alexander Bogen, Castel, Stematsky, Streichman and others.
 Safed though a major theme in Israeli art was not recognized as a place which dictated the course of Israeli art from the 1950s onwards.
 Instead it is said that the art trends in Jerusalem and more importantly, Tel Aviv were the ones that steered Israeli art's development, according to this, Safed's artists' many of whom lived in Tel Aviv or Jerusalem during the winter, reflected these trends.
 Safed's golden age lasted until the 1970s.